GinaRM/JavaExercvise/README.md

 I didn't use any specific architecture for this exercise because I wanted to keep it as simple as possible, but it could use some polish.
+Finally, to run this code, simply click on the "Main" class and select "Run".